What Does Good Planning Look Like?

 - Does the community feel unique or distinctive – what sets it apart?

 - Is there open space?
 Do you see trees, waterways, farms, meadows, vistas – or any other sort of natural beauty?

 - What about the built environment?
 Are there historical sites, attractive urban places, inviting spots for walking, biking, or just sitting?

-A great deal depends on the specific situation.
 Few existing communities can meet all of these and other smart growth principles.
+A great deal depends on the specific situation, and some of these factors will be more important to you than others.
 Yet there’s something about a well-planned community that catches our eye.